Broadway Camp – Acting Company 2026

 Audition Requirements:

-• 60-second dramatic or comedic monologue
+• 60-second monologue

 Auditions are only for students 14 to 19 years old (must be going into 9th grade in the following Sept.) for this production.
 Parents will not be permitted into the audition room; however, parents are needed to sign the necessary paperwork for any students under 18 years of age.